urgdog/urg.systems/thonks/homelab.md

 > "I am dumber than pond scum."

-This is what makes soft, failure-fearing goblins into tough shamans that can stare down the uncertainty beast and laugh.
-You've broken worse, and fixed worse.
+This is what makes soft, failure-fearing folk into tough shamans that can stare down the uncertainty beast and laugh.
+You've broken better, and fixed worse.
 Most importantly:

 <div class="field-box" style="white-space:pre-line">
 you've figured out that you know how to figure it out.